-Candidates are required to complete 36 credits of courses in the Common Core Curriculum within Year 1 to Year 3, comprising at least one and not more than two courses from each Area of Inquiry (AoI), with not more than 24 credits of courses being selected within one academic year except where candidates are required to make up for failed credits.
+Candidates are required to complete 36 credits in the Common Core Curriculum within Year 1 to Year 3, comprising at least 6 credits and not more than 12 credits from each Area of Inquiry (AoI), with not more than 24 credits being selected within one academic year except where candidates are required to make up for failed credits.

-Language Enhancement Courses (18 credits)
+Language Enhancement Courses (12 credits)

-- "CAES1000.
-Core University English" (6 credits) in Year 1 - Take one of the following "English in the Discipline" courses (6 credits) in Year 2: - CAES9201.
+- "CAES1001.
+Academic Communication in English" (non-credit bearing) in Year 1 - Take one of the following "English in the Discipline" courses (6 credits) in Year 2: - CAES9201.
 Academic English: Countries and Cultures - CAES9202.
 Academic English: Literary Studies - CAES9203.
 Academic English: Philosophy and the History of Ideas - CAES9204.
 Academic English: History - CAES9205.
 Academic English: Language Studies - CAES9206.
 Academic English: Creative and Visual Arts - Take one of the following Chinese language enhancement courses (6 credits) in Year 3: - CART9001.
 Practical Chinese for Arts Students - CUND9001.
 Basic Spoken and Written Cantonese for Mandarin Speakers (Note: for Putonghua-speaking students) - CUND9002.
 Practical Chinese and Hong Kong society (Note: for Putonghua-speaking students) - CUND9003.
 Cantonese for non-Cantonese Speaking Students (Note: for Putonghua-speaking students) - CUND9004.
 Practical Applied Chinese Writing and Effective Presentation Skills for Non-local Mandarin Speaking Students (Note: for Putonghua-speaking students)